mhcrnl/ogcalc/doc/ogcalc.rst

    gtk_container_add (GTK_CONTAINER(window), vbox1);

 :c:data:`vbox1` is a :c:type:`GtkVBox`.
-When constructed using :c:func:`gtk_vbox_new`, it is set to be non-homogeneous (``FALSE``), which allows the widgets contained within the :c:type:`GtkVBox` to be of different sizes, and has zero pixels padding space between the container widgets it will contain.
-The homogeneity and padding space are different for the various :c:type:`GtkBox`es used, depending on the visual effect intended.
+When constructed using :c:func:`gtk_vbox_new` , it is set to be non-homogeneous (``FALSE``), which allows the widgets contained within the :c:type:`GtkVBox` to be of different sizes, and has zero pixels padding space between the container widgets it will contain.
+The homogeneity and padding space are different for the various :c:type:`GtkBox` widgets used, depending on the visual effect intended.

 :c:func:`gtk_container_add` packs :c:data:`vbox1` into the window
 (a :c:type:`GtkWindow` object *is a* :c:type:`GtkContainer`).